knennigtri/aem-permissions-to-jcr-privileges/README.md

 # AEM Project to show Permissions helper class

-This helper class, AEMPermissionsToJCRPrivileges, takes in an AEM permission and returns an ArrayList<Privileges> of the JCR Privileges.
+This helper class, *AEMPermissionsToJCRPrivileges*, takes in an AEM permission (String) and returns an ArrayList<Privileges> of the JCR Privileges.
+`public static ArrayList<Privilege> getPriviledge(AccessControlManager acm, String string)`

-You can test these relationships by using the AEMPermissionServlet
+You can test these relationships by using the AEMPermissionServlet where

+`http://localhost:4502/bin/permissions.html` will show all relationships

+`http://localhost:4502/bin/permissions.selector.html` where the selector is an AEM permission

 Below is the full mapping this class does.

 `"READ": ["jcr:read"]`

 `"MODIFY": ["jcr:modifyProperties","jcr:lockManagement","jcr:versionManagement","jcr:removeChildNodes","jcr:removeNode","jcr:addChildNodes","jcr:nodeTypeManagement"]`

 `"CREATE": ["jcr:addChildNodes","jcr:nodeTypeManagement"]`

 `"DELETE": ["jcr:removeChildNodes","jcr:removeNode"]`

 `"READACL": ["jcr:readAccessControl"]`

 `"EDITACL": ["jcr:modifyAccessControl"]`

 `"REPLICATE": ["crx:replicate"]`

 ## Modules